Skip to content

 Get the size of a file (in bytes).

-int64 file_get_size(string filename);
+int64 file_get_size(const string&in filename);

 Arguments: